What to Expect When Navigating the Maryland District Court

 In certain criminal cases, the District Court and the Circuit Court have concurrent jurisdiction.
 The criminal cases include misdemeanors and felonies with penalties of up to three years or a fine of $2,500.

 If you are facing a criminal charge in the District Court of Maryland, you need a skilled criminal defense attorney in Silver Spring to advocate for your rights and protect your future.
-Facing the court can be scary, but with Morgan E. Leigh of Scrofano Law by your side, you can move forward in the process with confidence knowing you have a dedicated legal representative who has your best interests in mind.
+Facing the court can be scary, but with Paolo Gnocchi of Scrofano Law by your side, you can move forward in the process with confidence knowing you have a dedicated legal representative who has your best interests in mind.

 Overview of the Maryland General District Court

 The Maryland General District Court is a state-funded court of record with statewide jurisdiction, created in 1971.
 The purpose of the creation of the court was to make justice more transparent and closer to the people.

 Before its creation, there were different courts presided by judges, local magistrates, and justices of the peace.
 These courts sat in different locations and applied their own rules.
 Unfortunately, this caused problems in the delivery of justice.

 Although the district court has 33 locations distributed among 12 districts all over Maryland, its headquarters are in Annapolis.
 On the other hand, Maryland Circuit Courts are grouped into 8 judicial circuits.